PlatphormCorp/phone_verification_challenge/README.md

 ## Followup Questions
 Please answer the following questions when you submit your code:

-* How long did you spend on the coding test?
+* How long did you spend on the coding challenge?
 * What would you add to your solution if you had more time?
 Note - you should feel free to add comments in the code to point out these opportunities as well .

 ## Setup Instructions